I'm an abstract landscape painter who uses natural materials to tell a story of the land.

 2022

-Mentoring group show at Tremenheere Sculpture Gardens, Penzance (June)
+Newlyn School of Art Mentoring group show at Tremenheere Gallery, Penzance (June)

 Joint show at Oriel Gallery, Pembrokeshire (April)